Planetary CFO

 Now, the question is: What happens when we aggregate them all?"

-The main problems with Eric's approach:
+The main problems with Eric's analysis approach:

 1) No mention of the basis of selection of the 319 temp stations - selection bias and geographical bias are almost certain to exist in his data set, as he has not previously included in his stated approach any random sampling from the tens of thousands of known temp measurement stations.
 Instead, he selects stations with data "that looks interesting"